 Collection yard: for oversized, hazardous or construction waste, big electro waste, edible oils and fats and tires.
 At these yards are you have to prove your city of Ostrava residency (by permanent/temporary residence card).

 Ostrava is included in the Liftago system.
-Liftago is very similar to Uber, or Bolt, but is provided by certified taxi drivers with licences.
+Liftago is very similar to Uber, but is provided by certified taxi drivers with licences.
+Moreover, Bolt (similar to Uber) is back in Ostrava!

 Or you may choose the – tried and – tested drivers of City Taxi (24/7):